zhangshi0512/Leetcode/CS5800_Algorithms/Dynamic_Programming/README.md

 ---

-Let's continue with the digital format notes on Dynamic Programming, incorporating the content from the newly provided pages.
-Here's how the additional content could be structured in Markdown format:

----

 ## 0-1 Knapsack Problem

 The 0-1 Knapsack problem is a classic problem in combinatorial optimization.
 The goal is to select a subset of items, each with a value and a weight, to maximize the total value without exceeding the knapsack's capacity.